phalcon/documentation/docs/config.md

 ```

 ## Ini
 Ini files are a common way to store configuration data.
 [Phalcon\Config\Ini][ini] uses the optimized PHP function [parse_ini_file][parse-ini-file] to read these files.
 Each section represents a top level element.
 Sub elements are split into nested collections if the keys have the `.` separator.
-By default, the scanning method of the ini file is `INI_SCANNER_RAW`.
+By default the scanning method of the ini file is `INI_SCANNER_RAW`.
 It can however be overridden by passing a different mode in the constructor as the second parameter.

 ```ini
 [database]